KDE/documentation-docs-kdenlive-org/troubleshooting/windows_issues.rst

 Kdenlive crashes at start up, Kdenlive cannot be uninstalled
 ------------------------------------------------------------

-If Kdenlive crashes at startup or if the uninstaller doesn't work delete the entire folder: :file:`C:/Program Files/kdenlive`.
+If Kdenlive crashes at startup or if the uninstaller doesn't work delete the entire folder: :file:`C:\\Program Files\\kdenlive`.

 Re-install Kdenlive.